Perry5596/APUSH-Notes/North America/Period 4 - America Expands West.md

 1. Reputation of the United States as offering economic opportunity and political freedom

 Irish, Germans were the two greatest immigraters.
 2m from Ireland and over 1m from Germany.

+## Sectionalism

+The idea of sectionalism is the idea that you are more loyal to a particular region rather than the country as a whole.

+The NORTH is almost 2x the population of the SOUTH even thoguh their land mass is much smaller.

+### The NORTH

+North of the 36-30 line and East of the Mississippi.

+- States were bound together by transportation routes
+- The most populous region of the US
+- Made up of two parts: the industrial northeast and the agricultural northwest

+#### Industrial Northeast (New England and Middle Atlantic States)

+- Common problems of low pay, long working hours, and unsafe working conditions
+- Increased immigration from farms to urban areas for factory jobs
+- Rapid growth of cities meant expansion of slums
+- African Americans were allowed freedom in the North but still were deprived of political economic or political equality.

+#### The Agricultural Northwest (The states from Ohio to Minnesota)

+- Made up of states west of Alleghenies: Ohio, Indiana, Illinois, Michigan, Wisconsin, and Minnesota
+- Largely unsettled until connected by canals and railroads
+- Crops of corn and wheat were the most profitable
+- Biggest cities laid along waterways or the Great Lakes: Chicago, Cincinnati, St. Louis

+### The SOUTH

+- The states that permitted slavery formed a distinctive region
+- By 1861, the region contained 15 states; 11 of which would seced during the Civil War

+#### Slavery

+- Wealth in the south was measured in terms of land and amount of slaves
+- From 1800 to 1860, the slave population increased from 1m to 4m due to the cotton boom
+- Conditions varied from plantation to plantation however all were deprived of freedom and liberty and most often treated brutally
+- Two major slave uprisings: Denmark Vesy in 1822 and Nat Turner in 1831 were quickly suppressed but had a lasting impact

+#### King Cotton

+- The development of textile mills in England and the development of the cotton gin made cotton cloth affordable
+- England relied on the southern United States for its cotton supply
+- Originally grown only in South Carolina and Georgia, as demand increased, planters moved westward to Alabama, Mississippi, Louisiana, and Texas

+#### White Society

+- Southern whites observed a strict hierarchy among themselves; aristocratic planters were at the top and poor farmers at the bottom
+- The rich planters maintained power by dominating state politics in favor of slavery
+- 3/4 of the population owned no slaves and were subsistence farmers; often called "white trash" or "hillbillies"
+- Largely agricultural, there were not very many large cities; New Orleans was the largest

+### The WEST

+- The area defined as the "west" kept evolving as the US expanded westward
+- By the 1800s, the west was referred to the land west of the Mississippi River

+#### American Indians

+- By the 1850s, the majority of American Indians had moved west of the Mississippi by force or by treaty
+- THe horse revolutionized life on the plains, allowed mobillity to follow buffalo and made it easier to move away from advancing settlers

+#### White Settlers

+- Settlers worked hard from sunrise to sunset and usually lived in primitive log cabins
+- Frontier women worked alongside their husbands in addition to being teacher, doctor, seamstress, and cook; short lifespan
+- With little understanding of the environment, soil was quickly depleted of nutrients

+#### The Frontier

+- The same forces that had brought the original colonists to the Americas inspired their descendents to move westward: it represented a fresh start
+- Mountain Men: settlers in the Rocky Mountains who trapped for furs and guided settlers across the mountains en route to California or Oregon

+# The age of "Old Hickory" Andrew Jackson - 1824-1844

+## The End of Good Feelings

+- Four candidates from the Democratic-Republican party ran for the presidency
+- Jackson won the popular vote but didn't have enough electoral votes for the majority so it went to the house of representatives to decide
+- Henry Clay persuaded the House to vote for John Q. and then was appointed as Secretary of State

+## The Nullification Crisis

+- "Tariff of Abomination" was passed to help northern manufactures but harmed southern planters
+- South Carolina, led by John C. Calhoun, declared the law nullified and refused any tariffs to be collected in the state
+- Jackson issued a prooclamation that nullification was treason asked for Congressional support to send troops to South Carolina
+- These actions led to a compromise for a lower tariff

+## The Two-Party System

+The one-party system during Monroe's Era of Goood Feelings had given way to a two-party system under Jackson.

+### The Whigs:

+- Supported a National bank, Federal funds for internal improvement, and protective tariffs
+- Concerned about immigration
+- Supporters: New England States, Protestants of English heritage, urban professionals

+### The Democrats:

+- Supported local rule, limited government, free trade, opportunity for white males
+- Concerned with monopolies, the national bank, and high tariffs.
+- Supporters: the South and West urban workers